Order of Visit: High Point # 45

 When to Visit: Located in the remote northern section of the Wind River Range, the various routes to Gannett Peak are covered in snow for much of the year.
 Thus, the peak climbing season is late June through mid-September.
 If you go early, expect swollen rivers and hordes of mosquitoes!
 If you hike later in the season, expect the Gooseneck’s bergschrund to become a wider obstacle as the snow bridge melts out.

 • Eastern Route – The alternate approach begins at the Glacier Trail Trailhead near Dubois, WY (east of Gannett).
-This route begins at 9,160′ and requires a longer, 50-mile (roundtrip) hike to the summit, but is often considered a somewhat easier route because it eliminates the need to go over Bonney Pass.
-(Note: the NOLS route I did was a variation of this route, but rather than entering and exiting at the the Glacier Trailhead, we began at Cold Springs and hiked the Ink Wells Trail before joining up with the Glacier Trail and using the remainder of that route.)
+This route begins at 9,160′ and requires a longer, 50-mile (round-trip) hike to the summit, but is often considered a somewhat easier route because it eliminates the need to go over Bonney Pass.
+(Note: the NOLS route I did was a variation of this route, but rather than entering and exiting at the Glacier Trailhead, we began at Cold Springs and hiked the Ink Wells Trail before joining up with the Glacier Trail and using the remainder of that route.)

 Fees/Permits: None, unless: (1) your group is larger than 8 people, or (2) you opt to cross the Wind River Indian Reservation, which requires special permission, fees, and tribal transportation.

 Parking: If you are hiring a guide for this trip, you will likely be shuttled to the trailhead and leave your car in town.
-Climbers with the requisite mountaineering skills to summit Gannett Peak without a guide usually park at Pole Creek Trailhead near Pinedale, WY, (if hiking in from Elkhart Park) or Glacier Trailhead near Dubois, WY (if hiking from the east side).
+Climbers with the requisite mountaineering skills to summit Gannett Peak without a guide usually park at the Pole Creek Trailhead near Pinedale, WY (if hiking in from Elkhart Park) or the Glacier Trailhead near Dubois, WY (if hiking from the east side).
 There are pit toilets at both trailheads.

 Bonus: Visitors to Gannett Peak only have about an hour’s drive to see two of Wyoming’s other natural wonders: Yellowstone National Park and Grand Teton National Park.